-If you're switching from a different church management software or starting from scratch, we will get started with Planning Center by walking you through how to create an account and add people!
-We will also provide resources for how to choose which applications to start with first.
+If you're switching from a different church management software, we will help you get started with Planning Center by walking you through how to create an account and add people!

 The first step to getting your church organized is to sign up for a Planning Center account.
-Select Sign Up on https://planning.center to begin choosing the apps that fit your church best.
+Click Sign Up on https://www.planningcenter.com/ to begin!

-Once you've chosen the applications you want to try, add the account information.
 The email address and password you enter on this page is for you.
-Each person that has access to the account will receive their own login information.
+Each person you give access to the account will receive their own login information.

-We know importing can be overwhelming and scary, so our goal is to make sure it's comprehensive but simple for you to do!
+We know importing can be overwhelming, so our goal is to make sure it's comprehensive but simple for you to do!
 So, follow these three steps to import people to Planning Center:

 - Clean Up Your CSV